20 things to do in Perth over school holidays

 Archie Brothers Fun Bundle

-Book the Archie Brothers Fun Bundle for a comprehensive entertainment experience in Perth, featuring bowling, arcade gaming, mini golf, laser tag, and games rooms.
+Book the Archie Brothers Fun Bundle for a whole lot of family fun, featuring bowling, arcade gaming, mini golf, laser tag, and game rooms.

 - Where: Archie Brothers Cirque Electriq, Karrinyup Shopping Centre, 200 Karrinyup Road, Karrinyup, Perth.